phoenixshredds/Eff-s-Tecmo-Superbowl-Records/README.md

         [] Bonus: Create a "NFL/TSB" switch to change the logic.

 [] Right side interactive scroll menu of notable TSB players/records

+[] Improving Calculator
+    [] Refactor if/else to ternary OR refactor otherwise [x] Debug the alerts displaying twice

 [x] Soundboard page with soundboard player
     [] HTML structure with buttons, types and IDs for each sound